1988–89 in English football: Diary of the season

 10 April 1989 – Walsall announce the sale of Fellows Park, their home since 1903, and will relocate to a new stadium at Bescot from the start of the 1990–91 season.

 15 April 1989 – English football endures its greatest ever tragedy with the death of 94 Liverpool supporters, and injury of some 300 others, at the FA Cup semi-final clash with Nottingham Forest at Hillsborough.
 Some of the injured are in a serious condition and there are fears that the death toll could rise even higher.
 The match is abandoned, while the other semi-final sees Everton beat Norwich City 1–0 at Villa Park.

 17 April 1989 – Within 48 hours of the tragedy at Hillsborough, Home Secretary Douglas Hurd promises to pass new legislation which will force all Football League teams to remove standing accommodation from their stadiums.
 The Football Association gives the go-ahead for the FA Cup to continue, with the re-staged match to take place at Old Trafford on 7 May, despite calls for the final not to be played.

-18 April 1989 – The Hillsborough disaster death toll reaches 95 when 14-year-old Lee Nichol dies in hospital from his injuries.
+18 April 1989 – The Hillsborough disaster death toll reaches 95 when 14-year-old Lee Nicol dies in hospital from his injuries.
 Many more of the injured are still in hospital, and there are fears that six spectators who had to be resuscitated have suffered brain damage.

 19 April 1989 – The Sun newspaper posts a front-page article about the Hillsborough disaster, headlined "The Truth", with lurid and untrue allegations about Liverpool fans' conduct, from sources including South Yorkshire Police and Conservative MP Irvine Patnick.
 The claims were later disproved by the Hillsborough inquest, and caused an ongoing boycott of The Sun in Liverpool.

-26 April 1989 – England beat Albania 5–0 at Wembley in their third World Cup qualifying game.
-Substitute Paul Gascoigne scores his first international goal.

 28 April 1989 – Of the 25 Liverpool fans who were extradited in connection with the Heysel disaster of May 1985, in which 39 spectators died at the European Cup final, 14 are found guilty of voluntary manslaughter; they went on to serve one year in prison.